Singular support for G-categories: Introduction

 We say that a dualizable $G$-category $\sC$ has singular support contained in $Z$ if $\on{MC}_{\sC}$ factors as

 In general, we let $\on{SS}(\sC)\subset \fg^*$ be the smallest closed, conical Ad-stable subset such that $\sC$ has singular support in $\on{SS}(\sC)$.

+\begin{rem} Let us emphasize two basic differences between the above definition of singular support and its definition for finite groups of Lie type and $p$-adic groups.

-\begin{rem} In contrast to the $p$-adic setting, we have immediate access to a notion of singular support for $G$-categories.
-That is, the fact that we may talk about singular support of objects of $D(G)$ bypasses the need to talk about Fourier transformation. \end{rem}
+First, unlike the $p$-adic setting, we have immediate access to a notion of singular support for $G$-categories.
+That is, the fact that we may directly talk about the singular support of objects of $D(G)$ bypasses the need to invoke a Fourier transform.

+Second, in the $p$-adic setting, the wavefront set of a representation $V$ is defined purely in terms of the character of $V$, i.e., the image of the identity endomorphism under the matrix coefficient map.
+While one could make such a definition for categorical representations, it would be pathological - if one tensors any categorical representation $\sC$ with a category $\sM$ with vanishing Hochschild homology, viewed as a trivial representation of $G$, the resulting category $\sC \otimes \sM$'s character sheaf vanishes.\footnote{Heuristically, one should regard categorical representations as the analogue of {\em complexes} of modules for a finite group of Lie type, for which one would run into similar problems defining wave front sets via characters; this analogy can be made precise over finite fields via the categorical trace of Frobenius.} For this reason, we must consider not only the character, but all of the matrix coefficients, when computing singular support.